Neutral / cushion / high arch

 82 / 100 based on 2 expert reviews

 La Sportiva Wildcat: Great traction for the not-so-beaten trail

-This shoe competes with others such as Brooks Puregrit 6 & La Sportiva described as “Sticky FriXion at rubber outsoles” & their “Impact Brake System [to] reduce impact forces while improving traction”.
+The bottom of the shoe has what La Sportiva described as “Sticky FriXion at rubber outsoles” & their “Impact Brake System [to] reduce impact forces while improving traction.”

 These aren’t made with the knobs that you’d want for off-trail or mud, but they are perfect for the single-track bike (type of) trails or only slightly kept paths that you might find.

 My wildcats have saved my ankles from rolling on a random root or rock many times even though I don’t quite understand how they’ve made that work so well.

 This is what I mean when I say they do trails and mountains and they do it well.
 I mostly appreciate the support, the traction, and whatever system is used that has saved my ankles.

 This expert has been verified by RunRepeat.
 Reviews are neutral, unbiased and based on extensive testing.

 With so much mesh in the shoe’s upper and not a whole lot of protection along the sides (other than towards the heel and a small toe cap), it is more prone to tears.